Having a hard time hiring great talent for your company? Here are 6 big reasons why your business is missing out on talented hires.

 #4 – You’re scrimping on benefits and compensation packages.

-Quality employees are not only hard to find, they are also expensive to hire.
+Quality employees are not only hard to find, but they are also expensive to hire.
 If you want a great person to join your team, you have to be ready to pay a certain price.
 This doesn’t always mean paying them a higher salary.
 Try making your compensation package robust and attractive by adding cool perks or being extra generous with your benefits such as free lunch Friday or doubling the number of vacation days.

 Related Content: [Free Report]: Zenefits Small Business Benefits Benchmark Report

-#5 – You have stringent and inflexible rules.
+#5 – You have stringent and inflexible rules

 No single applicant will be able to fit your job description to a T so don’t assume you’ll find the “perfect candidate.”
 An applicant might be overqualified in some aspects of your job description and fall short on others.
 Ultimately it’s attitude and drive that determine the success or failure of a candidate.
 Never turn down a potentially good hire just because you think they don’t meet one small aspect that you’re looking for.
 Taking a chance on a promising candidate and training them instead might yield better results in the long run.

-#6 – You are refusing to invest in third party resources.
+#6 – You are refusing to invest in third-party resources

 Headhunters interact with potential candidates on a daily basis.
 This makes them a great resource for finding new talent – especially if you’re scouting for someone senior.
 Unsurprisingly, their services don’t come cheap.
 However, they do have access to high-quality candidates and even inside information on specific industries.
 The next time you need to fill an important role, try reaching out to headhunters.
 Chances are, they already know a good starting point for finding your next hire.